ArturoDent/find-and-transform/README.md

 }
 ```

-**If you do not include a `title` key, one will be created using the name (like `removeDigits` in the last example immediately above.
-Then you can look for `Find-Transform:removeDigits` in the Command Palette.
+> If you do not include a `title` value, one will be created using the name (like `removeDigits` in the last example immediately above.
+Then you can look for `Find-Transform:removeDigits` in the Co mmand Palette.
 Since in the last example a `title` was supplied, you would see `Find-Transform: Remove digits from Art....` in the Command Palette.
-All the commands are grouped under the `Find-Transform:` category.**
+All the commands are grouped under the `Find-Transform:` category.

 <br/>